kissjs/node-mongoskin/Readme.md

 MVC helper
 --------

-You can bind **additional methods** for collection after bind.
+You can bind **additional methods** for collection.
-It is very useful if you want to use MVC patterns.
+It is very useful if you want to use MVC patterns with nodejs and mongodb.
-You can also invoke collection by properties after bind.
+You can also invoke collection by properties after bind, it could simplfy your `require`.

     db.bind('posts', {
        findTop10 : function(fn){